 The waters round Manuel Antonio are some the best places to see whales in Costa Rica.
 Due to migration patterns of humpback whales it’s possible to see them for nine months of the year in this part of the Pacific Ocean – one of the longest whale watching seasons in the world.
 The whales migrate south from December to March and migrate north again from July to October.

 A whale watching tour on a catamaran cruise is a great way to spend a day and get out on the water.
 We visited in September and took a fabulous 3.5-hour catamaran whale watching tour from Quepos Marina.
 We watched a mother humpback and her calf for over an hour before stopping near the beach Play Biesanz for kayaking, snorkelling and a meal.
 The views of the Manuel Antonio coastline from the water are incredible.

 Fishing trips are also available from Marina Pez Vela in Quepos from companies like Reel In Luxury Fishing and Quepos Fishing Charters or Jackpot Fishing.

 Take a night tour in the rainforest

-A rainforest night tour is one of the scariest things I’ve ever done but I’m so glad I overcame my fears.
+A rainforest night tour is one of the scariest things I’ve ever done but I’m so glad I did it!
 The rainforest really seems to close in around you at night and you’ll learn about the different types of wildlife that emerge after dark from your expert guide.

 Our hotel in Manuel Antonio, Si Como No runs a private wildlife refuge and you’ll have an opportunity to take a 2 hour night walk.
 Your guide will point out the creatures that come out after nightfall which are very different from the daytime menagerie.